passghost/jodylabs/404museum/README.md

 ### Building

-The library is written in vanilla JavaScript with no build process required.
-To minify:
+The library is written in vanilla JavaScript.
+To build the minified bundle:

-1. Use any JavaScript minifier
+1. Run `npm install` (if not already)
-2. Or use the provided `404museum.min.js`
+2. Run `node build-404museum.js` to generate `404museum.min.js`

 ### Testing